Midwest Masterpiece: Ohio Star Quilt Block Tutorial

 Lay out the cut patches and stitched QSTs into rows making sure the 'star points' point to the outside edges of the block.

 It's easy to get them switched!
-Did you notice the ones on the top and right are positioned incorrectly—double checking is faster than ripping!
+Did you notice the ones on the top and right are positioned incorrectly—a quick double-check is faster than ripping!

 Stitch the units into rows and press with the SAs in the direction of the arrows.
 This is to reduce the bulk in the seams.